DevelopersPackages-org/DevPack_Open_Documents/docs/server/domains.md

-# Domains and Repositories of DevelopersPackages.org for Web/Xanadu Sites
+# Table on Domains and Repositories of DevelopersPackages.org for Web/Xanadu Sites

 ## Sub-Domains: `dev-pack.org`